borgstrom/offspring/README.rst

     class MyTask(SubprocessLoop):
-        def __init__(self, arg1):
+        def init(self, arg1):
-            # this is run in the parent process and is used to prepare your object
+            # This is the same as init for Subprocess.
-            self.arg = arg
+            self.arg1 = arg1
-            self.start()

         def begin(self):
-            # called at the start of the loop in your child process
+            # Called before the start of the loop in your child process.
+            # ...

         def loop(self):
-            # called each loop iteration in your your child process
+            # Called each loop iteration in your your child process.
-            # it should return a sleep duration until the next loop, or False to stop the loop
+            # It can return a sleep duration until the next loop, or False to stop the loop.
+            # ...

         def end(self):
-            # called at the end of the loop in your child process
+            # Called after the end of the loop, before termination in your child process.
+            # ...

     MyTask('this is arg1').wait()